mike-seger/vaadin-petstore/README.md

 ## Deployment

-In order to deploy the application productively, you can build the production WAR file by running:
+In order to deploy the application productively, the production WAR file can be built by running:
 ```
 mvn clean package -Pproduction
 ```

-You can then deploy the WAR file in any servlet-capable server such as [Tomcat](http://tomcat.apache.org/), [Jetty](https://www.eclipse.org/jetty/) or you can simply run it as a JAR file:
+The WAR file can be deployed in any servlet-capable server such as [Tomcat](http://tomcat.apache.org/), [Jetty](https://www.eclipse.org/jetty/) or it can simply be run as a JAR file:
 ```
 java -jar target/*war
 ```

 ### Heroku
-You can get a free account at [Heroku](https://heroku.com/).
-Once registered, you can directly deploy the WAR file above, by creating a new app with your unique name.
+A free account can be created at [Heroku](https://heroku.com/).
+Once registered, the WAR file above can directly be deployed, by creating a new app with a unique name.
-If you have installed [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line), then you can run the following commands:
+Provided [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) is installed, then the following commands should be run:
 ```
 heroku login
-heroku deploy:jar target/*.war --app your-vaadin-petstore-application
+heroku deploy:jar target/*.war --app unique-vaadin-petstore-application
-heroku ps:scale web=1 -a your-vaadin-petstore-application
+heroku ps:scale web=1 -a unique-vaadin-petstore-application
 ```

 ## Further Reading